Scout Boxall: Good Egg

 Time Out says

-The comedian owns their "egg head" in an absolutely chaotic show
+Scout Boxall owns their "egg head" in an absolutely chaotic MICF show

 But self-control is not exercised anywhere else in Good Egg – quite the opposite.
-Expect chaos.
+It’s chaos.
 As Scout acknowledges in the very beginning, there is no through line.
+Some bits are brilliant, others fall flat.
+A nun fitness routine drags on, but an Enya-invoked hypnosis of a school shooter?
+Pure art.
+A dreadful smut reading that morphs seamlessly into an endless rendition of The Last Post is magnificently horrific.